sappier/example-cf-envoy-xsuaa/README.md

 ```

 A `Jwt Authentication` filter configuration.
 Sets the `issuer` to match the value from tokens,
-xsuaa server's URL for token verification and few other parameters:
+xsuaa server's URL for token verification and a few other parameters:

 ```yaml
           - name: envoy.filters.http.jwt_authn